ahmedelmoughazy/NavigationKit/README.md

 ## Quick Start

-### 1. Mark Your Views as Routable
+### 1. Mark Your Views for Route Generation

-Use the `@Routable` macro to mark views that should be part of your navigation system:
+Use the `@Routable` macro to mark views that should be included in your generated route enum:

 ```swift
 import SwiftUI